Minister cautions contractors against shoddy works

-Dr. Freda Prempeh, the Member of Parliament for Tano North constituency in the Ahafo Region has cautioned contractors executing various government projects in the area against shoddy works.
+Dr Freda Prempeh, the Member of Parliament of Tano North constituency in the Ahafo Region has cautioned contractors executing various government projects in the area against shoddy works.

 Contractors have abandoned work on several projects including educational facilities such as classroom blocks, dormitories, hostels, and some major roads in the area.